-- 3.15 We are also proactive in our approach to the secondary competitiveness and growth objective.
-We look for ways in which we can facilitate the UK's competitiveness and growth when we discharge our general functions. - 3.16 When determining how to advance the secondary competitiveness and growth objective, we consider academic literature and the views of market participants.
-With respect to growth, the findings from the literature (see Box 2) and survey evidence (see Box 3) are clear that robust prudential standards are positively associated with growth in the real economy over the medium to long term. - 3.17 A wide range of factors influence the competitiveness of global financial centres.
+- 3.17 When determining how to pursue the secondary competitiveness and growth objective, we consider academic literature and the views of market participants.
+With respect to growth, the findings from the literature (see Box 2) and survey evidence (see Box 3) are clear that robust prudential standards are positively associated with growth in the real economy over the medium to long term. - 3.18 A wide range of factors influence the competitiveness of global financial centres.
 Some of the most important factors are outside the direct control of a prudential regulator, such as the overall stability of the macroeconomic environment, levels of human capital, and the tax regime.
 Our approach is to focus on factors where we can exercise some control.
-Below we set out the overall framework through which we advance the secondary competitiveness and growth objective. - 3.18 We have identified three main channels through which we can facilitate the growth and international competitiveness of the UK financial sector and/or the real economy.
-These are: - Capital allocation: We can contribute to productivity in the UK economy by facilitating PRA regulated firms in allocating capital efficiently among financial firms and non-financial corporates.
-This capital allocation channel is fully aligned with the secondary competition objective given that facilitating competition helps efficient capital allocation.
+Below we set out the overall framework through which we pursue the secondary competitiveness and growth objective.